 Article III – Membership Some of the following are required by the AIChE Bylaws and some can be defined by the Division.
 See the End Notes for clarification.

 Section 1.
 Voting Members of the Division shall be Fellows, Senior Members, or Members of AIChE who have paid the annual Division dues ([Article VII, Section 1]).
 The Division and Area officers shall be Voting Members of the Division.
-Delinquent members shall not be eligible to vote nor to hold office ([Article VII, Section 1]).
+Delinquent members (as defined in [Article VII, Section 1]) shall not be eligible to vote nor to hold office.
 See End Notes III.1-1 and III.5-1

 Section 2.
-Student Members of AIChE may be Non-voting Members of the Division and are exempt from Division annual dues.
+Student Members of AIChE are [non-voting] Members of the Division and are exempt from Division annual dues.
 See End Notes III.1-1 and III.5-1

 Section 3.
-Nonmembers of AIChE may join the Division for two years as Non-Voting members with the approval of the Executive Committee of the Division.
-By the end of this period, they must have been accepted for some grade of membership in AIChE in order to continue as members of the Division.
-See End Note III.3-1 and III.5-1

-Section 4.
 Non-voting Members of the Division cannot hold Division office [and do not receive the Division journal publication].